jasonobroin/decryptDroboDiags/UnderstandingDiags.md

 ## PerfTable.bin

-THis file is generated at diag capture time and reports various internal performance metrics
+This file is generated at diag capture time and reports various internal performance metrics

 ## Other?